Looking for a great gaming keyboard? Here is our list of all the best keyboards available for gaming in 2018. Tested by our dedicated gaming team.

 Expand for Full Review

 What we have to remember is that this is a budget keyboard.
 So we shouldn’t hold it to the same standards as the Logitech and Razer keyboards of the world.
 The buttons do feel a little cheap, and that can be quite annoying.
-However, that is to be expected from a keyboard of this pricing.
+However, that is to be expected from a console of this pricing.

 You have the option of choosing between 7 backlit colors and 4 brightness levels which are very cool.
 And the new case design makes the LED lighting even better than before.

 You have the option of swapping the WASD keys with the arrow keys, to elevate your gaming experience.
-This can be quite useful for FPS gamers in particular, but the truth is that very few people would actually use it.
+This can be quite useful for FPS gamers in particular, but the truth is that very few people would use it.
 So it’s a nice extra touch, but nothing too useful.

 The space bar is quite hefty, and this is a big no for most hard-core gamers.
 We feel the Redragon is a solid choice if you want a keyboard that doubles up as your work and gaming keyboard.